-The Food Film Festival hosts its flagship series of events in New York City every October and has curated and produced multiple events around the country.
-All Festival events benefit important non-profit organizations, such as the Food Bank For New York City, The Billion Oyster Project, The Good Food Project and GrowFood Carolina.
+The Food Film Festival hosts its flagship series of events in New York City annually in October and produces many events around the US.
+All Festival events benefit important non-profit organizations, such as the Food Bank For New York City, The Billion Oyster Project, Slow Food Charleston, The Good Food Project and GrowFood Carolina.
 The Festival works hard to promote these organizations and the important work they do.

 Stay informed about the Festival!
 Click HERE to receive updates.